 print(f"Fetched {len(all_events)} signal events.")

-This example demonstrates proper error handling, rate limit respect and cursor-based pagination in a real-world script.
+This example shows proper error handling, rate limit respect and cursor-based pagination in a real-world script.

 Frequently Asked Questions